IWRS vs. RTSM: What's the difference in clinical research?

 Interactive Web Response Systems (IWRS) are the technology that clinical trial site managers use to randomize patients and manage drug supplies for a clinical trial.
-Along with their counterpart from an older generation, Interactive Voice Response Systems (IVRS), the technology falls under the umbrella term Interactive Response Technology (IRT).
-At least, it used to.
-Randomization and Trial Supply Management (RTSM) is the new term on the block, and its supporters say that it may help clarify the role the technology plays in clinical trials.
+Along with their counterpart from an older generation, Interactive Voice Response Systems (IVRS), the technology once fell under the umbrella term Interactive Response Technology (IRT) — however, Randomization and Trial Supply Management (RTSM) is the new term on the block, and its supporters say that it may help clarify the role the technology plays in clinical trials.

 Why RTSM?

-While it might feel confusing to add another acronym to an already crowded field, this newest term might actually make the whole system a bit easier to understand.
-Rather than focusing on what the technology does — record responses — RTSM refers to the role it plays in running a clinical trial.
+While adding another acronym to an already crowded field might feel confusing, this newest term may make the whole system a bit easier to understand.
+Rather than focusing on what the technology does — record responses — RTSM refers to its role in running a clinical trial.

 The change reflects how the role of these technologies has evolved in clinical trials over the years.
 Before any response technology was in use, sites often ordered too many trial drugs because they weren't able to predict and factor in issues like low enrollment or patient dropouts.
-The first response technology, IVRS, allowed sites to randomize patients into different study arms and then order drugs accordingly, while keeping the study blinded.
-We've come a long way since then.
+The first response technology, IVRS, allowed sites to randomize patients into different study arms and order drugs accordingly while keeping the study blinded.

-RTSM systems today are able to use algorithms to calculate drug supply needs better than ever, further reducing waste.
-They also communicate easily with electronic data capture (EDC) systems.
-The ability to control randomization and drug supply from one place helped allow the creation of more complex study designs.
+RTSM systems today can use algorithms to calculate drug supply needs better than ever, further reducing waste.
+They also communicate efficiently with electronic data capture (EDC) systems.
+The ability to control randomization and drug supply from one place helped create more complex study designs.

 The future of RTSM